 You would think that a visit like that would take the appetite out of anyone.
 But my stomach was rumbling after that.
 Street hawkers like this were aplenty, but it was at a cosy little restaurant where we had our meal.

-A colorful plate of chicken pasta!
+A colourful plate of chicken pasta!

 I’m a big fan of Thai green curry, although the only version I’ve had was from Lerk Thai.
 I thought the green curry in Thailand would probably taste different.
 It was actually very similar to Lerk Thai’s.
 I guess Lerk Thai does serve authentic Thai food!